RyanJulyan/Flask-BDA/README.md

 >
 > Developers can build and deploy a full range of applications - from consumer apps to critical internal business systems - designed to help developers deliver secure applications quickly and efficiently so apps are delivered in weeks and even days.
 >
-> Flask-BDA provides Full-stack development from; UI, business processes, custom logic, and data models to create cross-platform apps out of the box. providing you a scaffold that you can add your code when needed. with no lock-in ever.
+> Flask-BDA provides Full-stack development from; UI, business processes, custom logic, and data models to create cross-platform apps out of the box. providing you a scaffold that you can add your own custom code when needed. with no lock-in ever.
 >
 > With pre-configured development environments, we reduce the pain (and cost) of getting to market, giving you the flexibility to choose where and how to deploy.